James Cantor: Positions held

 After completing his PhD, Cantor worked in a psychiatric hospital that contained a sexual-behavior clinic and "phallometric laboratory" to assess men for pedophilia.
 In 1998, he began his postdoctoral training at CAMH as an intern under Ray Blanchard.
 He went on to become a senior scientist with CAMH and an associate professor in the University of Toronto's Department of Psychiatry.
-As of January 2021, he sits on the editorial boards of the Journal of Sexual Aggression and Archives of Sexual Behavior.
 From 2010 to 2014, he was editor-in-chief of the journal Sexual Abuse.
+In 2019, Cantor left CAMH.

+Cantor was a member of a research community called the Pediatric and Adolescent Gender Dysphoria Working Group (PAGDWG) alongside older sexological researchers such as Blanchard, Kenneth Zucker, and J. Michael Bailey.
+The PAGDWG was active between 2018 and 2020 and was described by the Southern Poverty Law Center as helping "generate pseudoscientific support for denying gender-affirming care".

 In August 2020, Cantor left the Society for the Scientific Study of Sexuality (SSSS), after conflicts with other members over transgender issues.
 According to an article in the National Post, this occurred after Cantor was temporarily banned for an alleged pattern of bullying behavior.
 In an essay written to the organization, Cantor referenced J. K. Rowling's views on transgender topics.
-Cantor also resigned from an editorial position for the Journal of Sex Research.
+Cantor also resigned from an editorial position for the SSSS's Journal of Sex Research.
 The PinkNews article covering the events noted Cantor's support for LGB Alliance, often considered a transphobic or trans-exclusionary organization.
+As of January 2021, he sits on the editorial boards of the Journal of Sexual Aggression and Archives of Sexual Behavior.

 Research

+In the late 1980s and early 1990s, he published a series of papers advancing Blanchard's transsexualism typology.